Botswana urged to abolish the death penalty | DW | 19.11.2020

 Dintla Mothowabeng, also waiting for a taxi, agreed.

 "The person should not be put in prison all his life because life imprisonment wastes government funds as that person has to be fed and taken care of.
-That person should just be killed."
+That person should just be killed," Mothowabeng said.

 Even the chairperson of the Institute of Rehabilitation and Reintegration of Offenders, an NGO founded by ex-convicts that works with former prisoners, believes Botswana's citizens retain the right to decide how the country deals with criminals.